vickynovlani/nops-docs/GettingStarted/adding-an-aws-account-to-nops-with-automatic-setup.md

 ---
 title: Adding an AWS account to nOps with Automatic Setup
-category: Getting Started
+parent: Getting Started
 nav_order: 1
-has_children: true
+layout: default
 ---

 # Adding an AWS account to nOps with Automatic Setup #
 --------------------------------------------------